Jupyter notebooks

 pip install chemiscope[explore]

 Here is an example using a pre-trained metatomic model, stored as a model.pt file with the compiled extensions stored in the extensions/ directory.
-The frames are obtained by reading structures from a file that ase can read.
+The structures are obtained by reading structures from a file that ase can read.

 import chemiscope